ATAKRR/atakrr/README.md

 # ATAKRR: ATAK Radio Reconnaissance

 Please submit PRs or open issues to discuss features.
 Contact me at atakrr (a@t) ethertech.org to discuss.

-We have AI/ML, FPGA, and ATAK coders, but we are still looking for a high-level architect using python.
+We already have AI/ML, FPGA, and ATAK coders, (Jeffrey Zurita, Jigish Shukla, RIIS, and Adeptus Cyber Solutions) but we are still looking for a high-level architect using python *and* a PCB designer for when we eventually go to the edge.
 We'd love to work with you!

 This is currently in proposal stage, I have a proposal for HR001125S0002 that will be submitted at the end of 10/2025.
 We're looking for collaborators and funding!

 ## Overview